rh-messaging-qe/yacfg/README.md

 In case you have multiple services to configure in your environment, that you probably will have at some point, there is a tool for that as well.
-The tool is called amqcfg-batch.
-It has only yaml input and it uses amqcfg to generate configurations as you are already used to.
+The tool is called yacfg-batch.
+It has only yaml input and it uses yacfg to generate configurations as you are already used to.

-Input yaml file defines all services you need to generate, what profiles to use, and what tuning to provide to `amqcfg`.
+Input yaml file defines all services you need to generate, what profiles to use, and what tuning to provide to `yacfg`.
 It allows you to configure defaults and common for services.

 ### Batch profile file